MonetDB/monetdb-r-docker/README.md

 The MonetDB image is based on the CentOS 7.
 We migrated from Fedora (latest).
 ## Software
 The image includes the latest stable version of the software available for CentOS at build time:
-* MonetDB
+* MonetDB server with hugeint support
 * R module for embedded R support
- * R
+* Python2 module for embedded Python support (since Dec2016 only)
 * GEOS module
 * GSL module
+* Mclient - The native MonetDB client
+* MonetDB ODBC driver

-The default database on the image has R integration enabled.
+The default database on the image has R and Python2 integration enabled.

 ## Ports
 MonetDB runs on port `50000` by default, which is exposed on the image.